Hydroxyapatite: Use in archaeology

 In archaeology, hydroxyapatite from human and animal remains can be analysed to reconstruct ancient diets, migrations and paleoclimate.
 The mineral fractions of bone and teeth act as a reservoir of trace elements, including carbon, oxygen and strontium.

 Stable isotope analysis of human and faunal hydroxyapatite can be used to indicate whether a diet was predominantly terrestrial or marine in nature (carbon, strontium); the geographical origin and migratory habits of an animal or human (oxygen, strontium) and to reconstruct past temperatures and climate shifts (oxygen).

 Post-depositional alteration of bone can contribute to the degradation of bone collagen, the protein required for stable isotope analysis.

 Research

 Due to its high biocompatibility, bioactivity, osteoconductive and/or osteoinductive capacity, nontoxicity, nonimmunogenic properties, and noninflammatory behavior, hydroxyapatite is available and used as a bone filler and as coatings on prostheses.

 Designing bone scaffolds with a higher capability of promoting bone regeneration is a topical research subject.
 Composite 3D scaffolds for bone tissue engineering based on nano-hydroxyapatite and poly-ε-caprolactone were designed.
 The 3D composite scaffolds showed good cytocompatibility and osteogenic potential, which is specifically recommended in applications when faster mineralization is needed, such as osteoporosis treatment.

-Defluoridation

-Hydroxylapatite is a potential adsorbent for the defluoridation of drinking water, as it forms fluorapatite in a three step process.
-Hydroxylapatite removes F− from the water to replace OH− forming fluorapatite.
-However, during the defluoridation process the hydroxyapatite dissolves and increases the pH and phosphate ion concentration which makes the defluoridated water unfit for drinking.
-Recently, a ″calcium amended-hydroxyapatite″ defluoridation technique was suggested to overcome the phosphate leaching from hydroxyapatite.
-This technique can also affect fluorosis reversal by providing calcium-enriched alkaline drinking water to fluorosis affected areas.